Your Regina Sump Pump Repair and Maintenance Guide

 Check the Electrical Connections

 If your sump pump is not working at all it could be a problem with the electrical connections.
-Ensure the pump is plugged-in and that the circuit breaker has not tripped.
-If there are no problems with the sump pump’s electrical connections, call the team at Mr. Rooter Plumbing of Regina to inquire about sump pump repair or replacement.
+Ensure the pump is plugged in and that the circuit breaker has not tripped.
+If there are no problems with the sump pump’s electrical connections, call the team at Mr. Rooter Plumbing of Regina to inquire about the sump pump repair or replacement.

 When to Call Mr. Rooter for Sump Pump Repair

-If you can’t figure out why your sump pump isn’t working—or you don’t feel confident checking it yourself—be sure to give the courteous and skillful team at Mr. Rooter Plumbing of Regina a call at 306-205-1817 or request a job estimate today.
+If you can’t figure out why your sump pump isn’t working—or you don’t feel confident checking it yourself—be sure to give the courteous and skillful team at Mr. Rooter Plumbing of Regina a call us or request a job estimate today.